Crossroads Guitar Festival 2004

 The Crossroads Guitar Festival 2004 is a concert film, released by the British rock musician Eric Clapton.
 It documents live performances and interviews by various guitar players Clapton admires and is the first official Crossroads Guitar Festival.
-A previous benefit project titled In Concert: A Benefit for the Crossroads Centre at Antigua sometimes regarded the first festival of this standard.
+A previous benefit project titled In Concert: A Benefit for the Crossroads Centre at Antigua is sometimes regarded the first festival in the series.
 The video footage for the release was recorded between June 4 and 6, 2004 in Dallas, Texas.
 The DVD hit the international market on November 9 the same year and is distributed and licensed through Reprise and Warner Bros.
 Records.